 - Commands for Mobile Device Gamers — Tap on the End Portal Frame block.

-Sadly, no direct way to travel to End city using an End Portal in the Overworld exists.
-The only way to get to the End City or End Ship is to go through the End Gateway after equipping the Ender Pearls.
-You can then create a portal that will take you home from the End City.
+Sadly, you cannot travel to the End city using an End Portal after you’re already inside the Overworld territory.
+However, it is possible to get into the End City or End Ship by accessing the End Gateway after preparing the Ender Pearls.
+Once you’ve achieved this, you can create another portal that will transport you out of End City and back to your home.

 - The best Bren loadouts in Call of Duty: Warzone

 - The best LAPA loadouts in Call of Duty: Warzone